 Community oriented primary care is the governing philosophy of this program and incorporates community needs assessment, population-based planning and intervention, community participation and evaluation.
 Community based education has developed educational experiences with a variety of community programs, including more than 300 community programs located in 61 Connecticut towns, that compliments the classroom learning in the School of Medicine.
-Stacey Brown, Ph.D., director of UConn’s Community Based Education Program is an assistant professor in this department.
+Stacey Brown, Ph.D., director of UConn’s Community Based Education Program is an associate professor in this department.

 Undergraduate Public Health Education

 The Institute of Medicine recommended that all undergraduate students should have access to education in public health.The Chronicle of Higher Education lists public health as one of the five emerging areas of bachelors-level study.
 With grant support from the Association for Teaching Prevention and Research, the department’s Undergraduate Public Health Initiative was created in partnership with the UConn departments of Allied Health Sciences, Human Development and Family Studies, and Anthropology.
 Beginning in 2011, we implemented the first-ever undergraduate public health courses at the University:Introduction to Public Health, Introduction to Epidemiology and Introduction to Global Health.
 The Department of Community Medicine is dedicated to expanding undergraduate public health courses as an educational resource for undergraduate students at UConn.

 Master of Public Health (M.P.H.)